Are you ready to create better money habits?

 Next time you find yourself about to make an impulse buy, ask yourself if you really need it?

 Will this thing add value to your life?

-For bigger purchases, wait a month to see if you really still want it before you buy it.
+For more significant purchases, wait a month to see if you still want it before you buy it.

 Taking your time with purchases helps form better money habits and gives you a chance to really think it over and save some money for it.

-Breaking this bad money habit has literally saved us thousands of dollars over the years.
+Breaking this bad money habit has saved us thousands of dollars over the years.